wonchan-choi/wonchan-choi.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 **Welcome to my website!**

-I am an associate professor in the School of Information Studies (SOIS) at the University of Wisconsin–Milwaukee (UWM).
+I am an associate professor in the [School of Information Studies, the iSchool, at the University of Wisconsin–Milwaukee (UWM)](https://uwm.edu/informationstudies/).
 Guided by a human-centered approach, my research aims to improve how people seek, use, and create information.
 I do this by (a) studying information behavior in technology-mediated environments, such as the web and AI-powered systems, and (b) designing usable and accessible information systems and services.

 My current projects include: